-The Group is exposed to the ongoing impact of COVID-19 and associated public health restrictions creating uncertainty around the medium-term trading environment and economic impact in Australia and New Zealand.
-Subsequent to the reporting date, and as of the date of this report, there has been no material impact on the Group's financial performance.
+The Group continues to be exposed to the impact of COVID-19 and associated public health restrictions creating uncertainty around the medium-term trading environment and economic impact in Australia and New Zealand.

+Official cash rates and inflation are expected to continue to increase during the 2023 financial year.
+Consequently, recessionary fears may dampen business confidence, tempering demand for contingent labour and permanent recruitment services.
+Subsequent to the reporting date, and as of the date of this report, there has been no material impact on the Group's financial performance from these events.